Back to Boundaries in Billiards: Abstract

 \section{Abstract}

-We prove Poisson limit laws for open billiards where the holes are on the boundaries of billiard tables (rather than some abstract holes in the phase space of a billiard).
-Such holes are of the main interest for billiard systems, especially for applications.
-Sinai billiards with or without a finite horizon, diamond billiards, and semi-dispersing billiards, as well as focusing billiards with slow decay of correlations, are considered.
+We prove Poisson limit laws for open billiard systems with holes in the boundary of billiard tables.
+Traditionally some abstract holes in the phase space of a billiard were studied.
+Holes in the boundary are of an intrinsic interest for billiard systems, especially for applications.
+Sinai billiards with or without a finite horizon, diamond billiards, and semi-dispersing billiards are considered.
+However, the emphasis is on focusing billiards with slow decay of correlations, where various new technical difficulties arise.